itshui3/DOM-II/README.md

 Using the 10 unique events, find ways to update the DOM in creative ways.
 For example you could change colors, animate objects, remove objects, etc.

-* [ ] Nest two similar events somewhere in the site and prevent the event propagation properly
+* [done] Nest two similar events somewhere in the site and prevent the event propagation properly
+// it seems like "click" only applies on the specific element targetted //// and will protect a parent from having same event applied
 // what's an event, and how does one nest it within a site?
 Where would this syntax take /////// place?
 Which languages would it involve?
-* [ ] Stop the navigation from items from refreshing the page by using `preventDefault()`
+* [Done] Stop the navigation from items from refreshing the page by using `preventDefault()`
 // Is this referring only to the home button refreshing backto home?
 Or is there a refresh process that I'm not aware of going on whenever a[or certain] nav items are being used?
 Sounds like there's something called event propagation, and that it needs to be stopped at least some of the time
 ## Stretch Task: